Furzeham Primary & Nursery School

 - Members of staff such as the Class teacher, Teaching Assistant, Head, Deputy, and SENCO who are readily available for pupils wishing to discuss issues and concerns.

 - Quiet places.

 - Organised lunchtime activities and support are available for those who find lunchtimes a challenge.

-- THRIVE programme managed by a qualified practitioner
+- THRIVE programme managed by 2 qualified practitioners

 - Small focus groups according to need.

 - Individualised support programmes for children with complex needs

 - A systematic approach to identifying vulnerable pupils using the Torbay Behaviour Threshold materials

 For pupils with more complex emotional and social needs Furzeham will seek advice from the Educational Psychology Service, School Nurse, Paediatrician, Social Workers, Chestnut Outreach, Mayfield and Child and Adolescent Mental Health Services.
 (CAMHS)